siko-ki/PhilanthropyLab/README.md

 ## 🎉 Welcome to the University Impact Hackathon!

 [University Impact](https://universityimpact.org) is dedicated to enhancing philanthropy and impact investing.
+At UI, one of our main missions is to make charitable giving easier.
+We aim to empower donors and nonprofit organizations alike to increase social good.
 We're launching this hackathon to bring together bright minds to solve pressing social and environmental problems through technology and innovation.
 <br></br>

 ## 📃 Table of content